serverless/core/README.md

 Serverless Components can be created by anyone.
 [Serverless Inc.](https://www.serverless.com) currently makes and maintains several [which you can find here](https://www.github.com/serverless-components).

-<h4 align="center">Updates ⚡️ <a href="https://github.com/serverless/components/releases/tag/0.1.22">v0.1.22 has been released</a> - Includes the function & api provider agnostic components.</h4>
+**Updates** ⚡️ <a href="https://github.com/serverless/components/releases/tag/0.1.22">v0.1.22 has been released</a> - Includes the function & api provider agnostic components.

 ## Using Serverless Components